netnutmike/python-weather-grab-summary-meshtastic/README.md

 ### "Invalid API key" Error

-**Problem:** The API key is not recognized by OpenWeatherMap or doesn't have access to One Call API 3.0.
+**Problem:** The API key is not recognized by OpenWeatherMap.

 **Solution:**
 - Verify your API key is correct (copy it from your OpenWeatherMap account)
-- Ensure you've subscribed to the One Call API 3.0 (even the free tier requires subscription)
 - New API keys can take a few hours to activate
 - Ensure there are no extra spaces or quotes around the key in the config file

-### "Location not found" Error
+### "Invalid zipcode" Error

-**Problem:** The coordinates or zipcode could not be found.
+**Problem:** The zipcode format is incorrect or not found.

 **Solution:**
-- If using coordinates, ensure latitude is between -90 and 90, longitude between -180 and 180
-- If using a zipcode, ensure it's a valid 5-digit US ZIP code
+- Ensure the zipcode is a 5-digit US ZIP code
 - Verify the zipcode exists and is valid
 - Check for typos in the config file or command line